Mentoring

 Hi, I’m Amy.
 I have been creating/performing on the ground and in the air for over 30 years.
 My work has been seen throughout the US, Europe, and South America (I was an American Arts Ambassador to Ecuador.).
 I have been mentoring artists for several decades and would love the opportunity to help you conceive or fine tune any act/spectacle/piece your heart desires.

-Note: There is a limit of one “mentoring” class per person.
+Note: There is a limit of one “mentoring” class per person, or classes that give you the opportunity to perform.

 This class does not restrict you from taking other classes, but there is some overlap in content with Chantal’s Creation Lab.